 If you decide to keep inventory in Europe, then as a seller you are required to have a registered VAT to show where your inventory is stored.
 Many sellers choose to store goods and register for VAT in Germany and the UK first.
 Here are a few reasons why expanding to the UK or German markets first is a smart strategy for US sellers who want to test the international market:

 - Outside of the US, Germany and the UK are Europe’s biggest and most viable opportunities for expanding your Amazon business.
 These markets are very well-connected and offer reliable transportation and speedy delivery services that other parts of the world might have trouble keeping up with.
-Check out Amazon Europe’s fulfillment list to find the option that works best for you and your Amazon business.
+Amazon Europe’s fulfillment list to find the option that works best for you and your Amazon business.

 - Focusing on the UK or German market might help counteract the risk of disruption with logistics caused by Brexit.